 - While the potatoes boil, add the onion, garlic, ginger, jalapeno to a pan with olive oil.
 Sautee this together until caramelized and fragrant,

-- Gently fold in the peas and corn as well.
+- Add in the frozen peas and carrot mix and saute as well.

-- Mash potatoes once they are tender and season them with salt & pepper.
+- Mash potatoes once they are tender and season them generously with salt & pepper.
 Place the potato mash in a bowl and add the veggie mix too.
-Toss in the cilantro and fresh lemon juice as well.
+Toss in the cilantro and fresh lemon juice as well as well as all the spices.

 - Mix that altogether.
 Taste and adjust seasoning.
-More than likely it will need more salt or more heat if you prefer.
+It is likely it will need more salt or more heat if you prefer.

 - Make the paste by combining flour and water until it is a thick consistency but spreadable.